-- A. Hardware for wood, hollow steel, metal insulated and aluminum doors. - B. Thresholds. - C. Weatherstripping, seals and door gaskets. - D. Manufacturer, Color, Style, Per Interior Design Sheet Schedules.
-Or as selected by Architect
+- 1.01 SECTION INCLUDES - A. Hardware for wood, hollow steel, metal insulated and aluminum doors. - B. Thresholds. - C. Weatherstripping, seals and door gaskets.

-A. ANSI A117.1 - Specifications for Making Buildings and Facilities Accessible to and Usable by Physically Handicapped People.
+- A. ANSI A117.1 Specifications for Making Buildings and Facilities Accessible to and Usable by Physically Handicapped People. - B. ADAAG: ADA Accessibility Guidelines for Buildings and Facilities